MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: Abstract

 \section{Abstract}

-Head detection in the indoor video is an essential component of building occupancy detection.
-While deep models have achieved remarkable progress in general object detection, they are not satisfying enough in complex indoor scenes.
-The indoor surveillance video often includes cluttered background objects, among which heads have small scales and diverse poses.
-In this paper, we propose \textbf{M}otion-aware \textbf{P}seudo \textbf{S}iamese \textbf{N}etwork (MPSN), an end-to-end approach that leverages head motion information to guide the deep model to extract effective head features in indoor scenarios.
-By taking the pixel-wise difference of adjacent frames as the auxiliary input, MPSN effectively enhances human head motion information and removes the irrelevant objects in the background.
-Compared with prior methods, it achieves superior performance on the two indoor video datasets.
-Our experiments show that MPSN successfully suppresses static background objects and highlights the moving instances, especially human heads in indoor videos.
-We also compare different methods to capture head motion, which demonstrates the simplicity and flexibility of MPSN.
-To validate the robustness of MPSN, we conduct adversarial experiments with a mathematical solution of small perturbations for robust model selection.
-Finally, for confirming its potential in building control systems, we apply MPSN to occupancy counting.
-Code is available at \emph{https://github.com/pl-share/MPSN}.
+Indoor video head detection is an essential component of building occupancy detection.
+While deep learning models have achieved remarkable progress in general object detection, their performance is limited in complex indoor scenes.
+Indoor surveillance videos often contain cluttered background objects, among which heads have small scales and diverse poses.
+In this paper, we propose \textbf{M}otion-aware \textbf{P}seudo-\textbf{S}iamese \textbf{N}etwork (MPSN), an end-to-end approach that leverages head motion information to guide deep learning models to extract effective head features in indoor scenarios.
+By taking the pixel-wise difference between adjacent frames as the auxiliary input, MPSN effectively enhances human head motion information and removes irrelevant background objects.
+Its performance is compared with that of existing methods.
+Compared with existing methods, MPSN achieves superior performance on two indoor video datasets.
+It successfully suppresses static background objects and highlights the moving instances, especially human heads in indoor videos.
+Different methods to capture head motion also were compared.
+MPSN demonstrates simplicity and flexibility compared to other methods.
+We validate its robustness through adversarial experiments with a mathematical solution of small perturbations for robust model selection.
+To confirm its potential in building control systems, we apply MPSN to occupancy counting.
+The code is available at \emph{https://github.com/pl-share/MPSN}.